 - It also influences mood and behaviour.

-- If you want some more links to the science behind microbiome health check out my post on how to feed your microbiome.
+- If you want some more links to science articles about how your microbiome can influence your health, check out my post on how to feed your microbiome.

 The Human Microbiome Project

 There is a growing interest in the role of the microbiome in health and wellness.
 (The future is FERMENTED!)
-If you are interested in participating, for a small donation, you can find out who is living in your guts!
+If you are interested in participating, you can find out who is living in your guts!